 The Canik TP9 is not the first copy of the Walther P99 design.
-Both Magnum Research and Smith and Wesson partnered with Walther to produce their own P99 based designs for the US market.
-There are a variety of Walther P99 copies available internationally but in the US market, they’re limited to the now discontinued Magnum Research and Smith and Wesson clones and the current production of non-licensed Sarsilmaz copies.
+Both Magnum Research and Smith and Wesson partnered with Walther to produce their own P99 based designs.
+There are a variety of Walther P99 copies available internationally.
+In the US market, they’re limited to the now discontinued Magnum Research and Smith and Wesson clones.
+There is the current production of non-licensed Sarsilmaz copies.

 Around the time Walther’s patents ran out the Canik line of pistols was introduced.
-The canik TP9 originally had the most trouble in the US market due to oddities such as an original version was available in SAO(Single Action Only) with a decocker.
-So once you decock that variant of the Canik TP9 you have to rack the slide potentially ejecting a round to recock the striker.
+The Canik TP9 originally had trouble in the US market due to oddities.
+Oddities such as an original version were available in SAO(Single Action Only) with a decocker.
+Once you decocked that variant of the Canik TP9 you disabled the gun.
+You then have to rack the slide potentially ejecting a round to recock the striker.

-A lot of US consumers rightfully had concerns about accidentally cocking the striker and then not being able to fire the gun without remedial action when they needed it the most.
-Canik slowly added more guns and trigger systems to their lineup that were more in line with what the USA consumers expected.
+A lot of US consumers rightfully had concerns about accidentally cocking the striker and then not being able to fire the gun.
+No one wants to apply remedial action when they need the gun the most.
+Canik slowly added more guns and trigger systems to their lineup.
+These were more in line with what the USA consumers expected.
 The majority of their lineup including the Canik TP9SFx currently has a pre-cocked single action striker without a decocking feature.
 They also will offer the DA trigger but not in as many models.

 Table of contents

-The Canik TP9SFx is a long slide competition centric model with a 5.2-inch barrel and an 18 round flush fit magazine capacity.
-Instead of shipping with flush fit magazines the Canik TP9SFx ships with 2 Canik 18 round magazines that installed plus 2 extensions for a total of 20 rounds per magazine.
+The Canik TP9SFx is a long slide competition centric model with a 5.2-inch barrel.
+It has an 18 round flush fit magazine capacity.
+Instead of shipping with flush fit magazines the Canik TP9SFx ships with 2 Canik 18 round magazines.
+These magazines have an installed plus 2 extensions for a total of 20 rounds per magazine.
 You can also buy the Canik TP9SFx with 2 10 round limited capacity magazines if you live in a state with unconstitutional laws.
 The Canik TP9SFx magazines are made by Mec Gar so you know they’re a quality option.